What does ADA/WCAG compliance imply for your business? - Ajackus

 It is characterized as having individuals with disabilities taking active participation in everyday activities similar to their non-disabled peers.
 It is a fact that 26% of the USA’s adult citizens are disabled.
 If your business doesn’t have a strategy for those, then you are missing out on your potential audience.
 Disability inclusion is basically utilizing this untapped market for your business.

-How to get the compliance certification?
+How do I get the compliance certification?

-There is no such association, organization, or any kind an entity that certifies regardless of whether the organization is WCAG compliant.
-This certification is to a greater extent a reference guide that helps your company to achieve reasonable accessibility.
-However, there are three ways to attain it.
+There is no such association, organization, or any kind of entity that certifies, regardless of whether the organization is WCAG compliant.
+This certification is, to a greater extent, a reference guide that helps your company achieve reasonable accessibility.

 1. Statement of accessibility: